NeonCarbide/Valheim-NeonPack/README.md

 # Valheim-NeonPack

-A collection of mods from Thunderstore that I use in my singleplayer world
+A collection of mods from Thunderstore that I've curated for personal use

 I've included a list of all the config changes I've made in the [github for this modpack][github-extras]